When Votes Change and Committees Should (Not): Introduction

-Our model follows the recently proposed \emph{multistage} model~\cite{EMS14,GuptaTW14}, that led to several multistage problems~\cite{BampisELP18,BampisET19,FluschnikNRZ19,FluschnikNSZ20} next to ours.
-Graph problems considered in the multistage model often study classic problems on temporal graphs (a sequence of graphs over the same vertex set).
+Our model follows the recently proposed \emph{multistage} model~\citep{EMS14,GuptaTW14}, that led to several multistage problems~\citep{BampisELP18,BampisET19,FluschnikNRZ22,FluschnikNSZ23,ChimaniTW22,HeegerHKNRS21,BampisEST19,BampisEM18,KRZ21,Fluschnik21,FluschnikK22} next to ours.
+Graph problems considered in the multistage model often study classic problems on temporal graphs (a sequence of graphs over the same vertices).
 While all the multistage problems known from literature cover the variant we call ``conservative,'' our revolutionary variant forms a novel submodel herein.

-Although, to the best of our knowledge our model is novel, another aspects of selecting multiple (sub)committees have also been studied in (computational) social choice theory.
-The closest related to ours is a recent work of~Bredereck~et~al.~\cite{BKN20}, who augment classic multiwinner elections with a time dimension.
+Although, to the best of our knowledge our model is novel, some other aspects of selecting multiple (sub)committees have been studied in (computational) social choice theory.
+The closest is a recent work of \citet{BKN20}, who augment classic multiwinner elections with a time dimension.
 Accordingly, they consider selecting a sequence of committees.
-However, the major differences with our work are, first, that they do not allow agents (voters) to change their ballots over time and, second, that there are no explicit constraints on the differences between two successive committees.
-Freeman~et~al.~\cite{FZC17} and~Parkes and Procaccia~\cite{PP13} allow this but they consider an online scenario (in contrary to our problem that is offline).
-Finally, Aziz and Lee~\cite{AL18} study a so-called subcommittee voting, where a final committee is a collection of several subcommittees.
-Their model, however, does not take into account time and requires that all subcommittees are mutually disjoint.
+However, the major differences with our work are, first, that they do not allow agents (voters) to change their ballots over time and, second, that there are no explicit constraints on the differences between two successive committees. \citet{FZC17}, \citet{Lac20}, and \citet{PP13} allow this but they consider an online scenario (in contrary to our problem that is offline).
+Finally, \citet{AL18} study a so-called subcommittee voting, where a final committee is a collection of several subcommittees.
+Their model, however, does not take time into account and requires that all subcommittees are mutually disjoint.